-If there is anything that our modern culture gets totally wrong, it’s how to introduce solid food to babies.
+If there is anything that our modern culture gets totally wrong, it’s how to feed babies and properly introduce solid foods.
 Pediatricians, dieticians, and other “experts” are quick to recommend that the perfect first food for babies at about the age of 4-6 months is rice cereal.

-Rice cereal is not a healthy first food for babies.
-Not only is it an extremely high glycemic food (spikes the blood sugar) but it also contains ample amounts of double sugar (disaccharide) molecules, which are extremely hard for such an immature digestive system to digest.
+Rice cereal is an extremely high glycemic food.
+This means that it spikes the blood sugar rapidly.
+It also contains ample amounts of double sugar (disaccharide) molecules, which are extremely hard for an immature digestive system to digest.
 The small intestine of a baby mostly produces only one carbohydrate enzyme, lactase, for digestion of the lactose in milk.
 It produces little to no amylase, the enzyme needed for grain digestion.

 Interestingly, avoidance of allergies is one of the reasons cited by pediatricians for using rice cereal as the first food!
-While rice may be gluten free, it is by no means disaccharide free and can contribute to the development of allergies and other autoimmune disorders just the same as a gluten containing cereal such as wheat or spelt.
-This is why going “gluten free” does not solve digestive ailments in the majority of children with auto immune issues linked to grain allergies.
+While rice may be gluten free, it is by no means disaccharide free.
+Thus, it can contribute to the development of allergies and other autoimmune disorders just the same as a gluten containing cereal such as wheat or spelt.
+This is why going “gluten free” does not solve digestive ailments in the majority of children with autoimmune issues linked to grain allergies.

-Why then, is rice cereal so very popular as a baby’s first food?
+Why then, is rice cereal so very popular as a first food to feed babies?
 One reason is that it is so readily accepted by the baby (who wouldn’t like a food that spikes the blood sugar?
 It is a bit of a “high” after all) and it fills them up like a lead brick leading to longer and more frequent periods of sleeping and more passive behavior in general.
 Be aware that there are still some misinformed doctors that advise mothers of babies that do not sleep well to introduce rice cereal as early as 3 months old – sometimes right into the baby bottle if the tongue thrust reflex hasn’t yet disappeared preventing the baby from taking food off a spoon!
 This is a recipe for childhood weight problems if I’ve ever heard one.

 Dr. McBride’s book mentioned above discusses this huge issue of toxins from undigested food and gut pathogens in the breastmilk as well.
 The same goes for adults, by the way.
 If you get sleepy after eating, it’s because what you just ate isn’t getting handled very well by your gut.
 The body is basically compensating for the brick in your stomach by putting you to sleep so that a sufficient amount of energy can be diverted to digestion.

 So What is the Right First Food for Babies?